lengfeld/subpatch/README.md

 The command "subpatch update" (or how it's called) should be able to add the changelog or added commits automatically to the commit message.

-Sync github release page and website release page.

 Add checksum of subpatch script to release page.
-Maybe sign with gpg key.
+Sign with gpg key.

 Improve build process.
 Last time I released with uncomitted changes.

-Use version/tag in example docs/tut/basic-usage.md and remove the explanation.

 Add github action to deploy the website automatically